 Tuesday, June 30, 2009

 After lunch we rented a car and drove out the Bulawayo road.
-We wanted to drive by the Tredgold estate that we had rented in 1978.
+We wanted to drive by the Tredgold estate that we had rented in 1978 [41—Hugged Instead of Slapped].
 We were never quite sure why Sir Robert had named it “Kalanyoni,” the call of the bird.
-Maybe it was eucalyptus trees and their scent that had attracted various species of birds, or maybe it was his prize-winning aloe gardens.
-For us, Kalanyoni was our fondest memory or our time in Rhodesia.
+Maybe it was the eucalyptus trees and their scent that had attracted various species of birds, or maybe it was his prize-winning aloe gardens.
+For us, Kalanyoni was our fondest memory of our time in Rhodesia.
 We regretted leaving it when we were transferred to Bulawayo.

 We climbed out of our car and introduced ourselves to a European woman who was watering some flowers.
 She and her husband had purchased the estate from the Tredgold family a few years before.
 So, we wouldn’t be able to rent it again, but she allowed us to look around for a few minutes.